-In 2020, planned and unplanned change has been at the forefront of many companies.
-An estimated 70 percent of change efforts fail outright, usually due to employee resistance, making employee buy-in paramount when it comes to organizational change.
+While change management has been a concept for decades, the past 24 months has taught businesses that the pace of change is outstripping the ability to successfully execute organizational change.
+In fact, an estimated 70 percent of change efforts fail outright, usually due to employee resistance, making employee buy-in paramount when it comes to organizational change.

 With user-centricity being the foundation of user experience (UX), organizations should consider applying the core principles of UX to their organizational change strategies to ensure that any directives are aligned with employees.